~a 1 (i·)a verb, intransitive

 Loubo iote i-ke vidiviko ne ale ene.
 A crab has bitten my toe.

-~la aele phrasal verb
+~la aele verb-object idiom

 take legs take a number of steps